pinax-network/substreams-sink-csv/README.md

 ### CSV filename schema

-The CSV filename is generated using the following pattern:
+If `FILENAME` is not provided, the CSV output filename is generated using the following pattern:

 ```yml
 <endpoint>-<module_hash>-<module_name>-<entity>.csv
 ```

-Additionally, `*.clock` & `*.cursor` files are generated to keep track of the last block processed.
+Additionally, `*.clock`, `*.session` & `*.cursor` files are generated to keep track of the last block processed.

 **Example:**